vseryakov/backendjs/README.md

  - git clone https://vseryakov@bitbucket.org/vseryakov/backend.git

- - cd backend
+     cd backend

- - to install node.js and required modules if it i snot installed
+ - to install node.js and required modules if it is not installed

      bin/rc.backend build-dev

  - to initialize environment for the backend development

      bin/rc.backend init-backend

  - to compile the binary module

      make

  - to run local server on port 8000

      make run

  - to start the backend in command line mode, the backend environment is prepared and initialized including all database pools.
    This command line access allows to test and run all functions from all modules of the backend without running full server similar to node.js REPL functionality.
 All modules are accessible from the command line.

    make repl

      > core.version
      '2013.10.20.0'